-Category Definition III: More Information or Analyses Needed in order to Classify These PFMs to some degree lacked information sufficient to allow a confident judgment of significance.
+Category Definition judgment of significance.
 As a result, additional investigative action or analyses is recommended.
 IV: PFMs of Least Significance Those PFMs are physically possible and of least significance because their likelihood is so remote that the failure is negligible, at least over the time period under consideration.
 The PFMs shall be subcategorized as insignificant or clearly negligible.
 V: Other Considerations (Non-credible PFMs) Candidate PFMs that were ruled out and not developed because the physical possibility does not exist, information came to light which eliminated the concern.